.

 LoginCacheTimeout

 Specifies the time in seconds a web browser client (aka. user agent, see above) persists after all related DLG sessions have been closed.
-During this timeout, the login cache is still available to automatically log in when applications are started, provided that the web browser has not been quit.
+During this timeout, the login cache is still available to automatically log in when applications are started, provided that the web browser has not been quit or CookieMaxAge is set (see below).

 CloseTimeout